-The Master of Legal Studies (M.L.S.)
-Degree Program is designed for individuals who are interested in developing a formal understanding of the law as it affects their research and practice in psychology It is not for individuals preparing to practice law.
-Students enrolled in the program are required to complete 33 credit hours of coursework in the College of Law, including three hours of Legal Research and Writing and six hours of Contracts, Property or Torts.
+The M.L.S. program is designed for individuals who are interested in developing a formal understanding of the law as it affects their research and practice in psychology.
+It is not for individuals preparing to practice law.
+Students enrolled in the program are required to complete 33 credit hours of coursework in the College of Law , including three hours of Foundational Legal Skills and six hours of Contracts, Property, or Torts.
 The M.L.S.
 Degree is conferred upon the successful completion of the 33 credit hours and an oral final examination.
+More detailed information regarding the M.L.S. degree is available here.